Residence permit: In Azerbaijan

 In Azerbaijan, there are two types of residence permits: temporary residence permit and permanent residence permit.
 According to the law, there is no biometric residence permit.

 In Ukraine

 In Ukraine there are two types of residence permits: temporary residence permit and permanent residence permit.

 Temporary residence permit is issued, in general, for a period of 1 year provided that there is at least one of legal grounds for temporary stay in Ukraine.
 Permanent residence equals to immigration.

 In the United Kingdom

-Biometric Residence permit, a type of card in lieu of visa which allows a non-British citizen to work & reside in the UK.

-Biometric Residence card, a type of card which allows European Union Settlement Scheme holders to work & reside in the UK.
+A biometric residence permit was a type of card in lieu of visa which allowed a non-British citizen to work and reside in the UK.
+A biometric residence card was a type of card which allowed European Union Settlement Scheme holders to work and reside in the UK.

-Both cards will be replaced by a share code in 2025.
+Both cards were replaced by a share code by 2025.
+These cards can no longer be used for travel, but the government still advises holders to keep their expired cards.